thundervox/thundervox.github.io/081/gtk-server/markdown/gtk-server.1.md

 ## SYNOPSIS

 **gtk-server** *<-stdin> | <-tcp>=host:port[:max] | <-sock>=host:port | <-udp>=host:port | <-fifo>=filename | <-ipc>=number [-log=filename] [-signal=number] [-cfg=filename] [-pre=string] [-post=string] [-handle] [-detach] [-nocreate] [-showconf] [-start=macro] [-init=handshake] [-ssl=[cert.pem]] [-password=passwd] [-ca=cert.pem]*

 ## DESCRIPTION

 The GTK-server is a binary which can be started from a (shell-)script or an interpreted language.
-It will read the configuration file 'gtk-server.cfg' after which a client script can execute GTK functions.
+It will read the configuration file ```gtk-server.cfg``` after which a client script can execute GTK functions.
 These GTK functions are sent in plain text to the gtk-server, using a 2-way pipe, a named pipe or a TCP or UDP connection.

-The GTK-server was inspired by 'dtksh' for the Common Desktop Environment (CDE).
+The GTK-server was inspired by ```dtksh``` for the Common Desktop Environment (CDE).

 ## ARGUMENTS